JOIN US IN AN INTERVIEW WITH VIKTORIYA YALANSKAYA FROM SAMARKAND, UZBEKISTAN !

-Why I highly recommended it ?
-This is because after seeing all the richness of the past in the form of monuments, you would like to plunge into a different atmosphere with a beautiful landscape (small water channel, trees, ducs are around).
+Why I highly recommended it is because after seeing all the richness of the past in the form of monuments, you would like to plunge into a different atmosphere with a beautiful landscape (small water channel, trees, ducs are around).
 In the village of Konigil, you can learn to make paper, do a ceramic master-class and also see the process of making oil using watermill.
 You can also buy paper or products made from paper and ceramic.

 If you wish to see how we make silk and wool carpets by hand, I recommend you to this famous factory in Khudjum district, the Samarkand-Bukhara silk carpets factory.
 There you will have a personal guide and some rest from an otherwise busy day.
 They also have a fabulous collection of embroidered bed spreads, table cloths, cushion covers and scarves.

 The historic town of Samarkand is a crossroad and melting pot of the world’s cultures.
 Would you suggest any heritage shows in the city to drama, music or art lovers?

 For cultural life in Samarkand we have an amazing theatre of historical costume El-Merosi.